Laurax64/Business_Card/README.md

 # Business Card App

-To practice the concepts I learned in Unit 1 of [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course), including a simple user interface that displays text and images I build this app that displays a business card.
+To practice the concepts I learned in unit 1 of [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course), including a simple user interface that displays text and images I build this app that displays a business card.